tlackemann/hubert/README.md

 A web application to make the [Hue](http://meethue.com) lights in your house smarter.

 Hubert learns from your light usage patterns.
-Over time, Hubert will determine when your lights should be on or off or even what color they should be.
-It does this by logging the state of your lights every so often and running the data against a multiple regression model.
-Hubert will only change the state of your lights once it has determined enough data has been collected and the error rate (calculate by determining the residual sum of squares, RSS) is within a certain threshold.
+It does this by logging the state of your lights every so often and running the data against a ridge regression model.
+Hubert will only start changing the state of your lights once it has determined enough data has been collected and the error rate (calculate by the mean squared error) is within a certain threshold.

 For more information, see [How It Works](#how-it-works).